-JANUARY 2022
+JANUARY 2024

-The deadline to file the 2021 Annual Children's Television Programming Report with the FCC is January 30, 2022, reflecting programming aired during the 2021 calendar year.
-Note that because this deadline falls on a weekend, this filing may be made on January 31, 2022.
-In addition, commercial stations' documentation of their compliance with the commercial limits in children's programming during the 2021 calendar year must be placed in their Public Inspection File by January 30, 2022.
+The deadline to file the 2023 Annual Children's Television Programming Report with the FCC is January 30, 2024, reflecting programming aired during the 2023 calendar year.
+In addition, commercial stations' documentation of their compliance with the commercial limits in children's programming during the 2023 calendar year must be placed in their Public Inspection File by January 30, 2024.